 Since your bankruptcy was recently discharged, you may actually find that certain credit card issuers are willing to offer you a regular unsecured credit card - mainly because these credit card companies know you aren't eligible to file for bankruptcy protection again for years.

-The Capital One Platinum Credit Card is one of our recommended cards for people like you.
+The Capital One® Platinum Credit Card is one of our recommended cards for people like you.
 Unlike some credit cards that require you to have excellent or very good credit, this card is for people with average credit.
 One drawback of this card, however, is that it has a higher-than-average variable interest rate.
-It also imposes an annual fee, but that charge is waived the first year and after that the annual fee is $19.
+It also imposes an annual fee, howewver they have an introductory annual fee of $0 the first year and after that the annual fee is $19.
 Overall, this card is a good option given your credit history.